nsbradford/VimGPT/README.md

 ```

 ## Roadmap
-- turn into langchain tool/agent
-  - integrate promptlayer
-  - Abstract over LLM provider
-- Multi-line
-  - test
-  - Fix relative line numbers
-- More examples
-  - improve the basic demo
-  - Regex search and replace
-  - test on multi-page files
-  - Demo video
+- Improvements
-  - Call it WITHIN neovim itself while you're working on something
   - Async/await instead of blocking (at least for LLM calls - does pynvim support?)
+- Experiments
+  - Use relative line numbers (`set relativenumber`)
+  - cursor representation (suggested by GPT-4) likely causes some problems/could be optimized.
+A simple inserted `_` or `|` might work.
 - Open issues
   - sometimes gets confused and will enter infinite loops because of the current naive approach to history, `$ vimgpt --socket '/tmp/nvimsocket' tests/samples/README.md "Edit to recommend vim instead of emacs."`
-  - cursor representation (suggested by GPT-4) likely causes some problems/could be optimized.
-A simple inserted `_` or `|` might work.